andrey-zherikov/argparse/README.md

 ### Mutually exclusive arguments

-Mutually exclusive arguments (i.e. those that can't be used together) can be declared using `MutuallyExclusive()` UDA:
+Mutually exclusive arguments (i.e., those that can’t be used together) can be declared using `MutuallyExclusive()` UDA:

 ```d
 struct T